 Therapist MSW, RSW

 Kaytlyn is a warm and approachable therapist.
-She believes in building a safe place for clients to explore their own inner system and meeting the client where they are at.
+She believes in building a safe place for clients to explore their inner system and meeting the client where they are at.
 She is passionate about exploring how outside factors impact our experiences as individuals, such as societal and cultural factors, and intergenerational trauma.

 Kaytlyn is curious by nature and is consistently spending time learning and improving her understanding of approaches to therapy.
 She builds curiosity into each session, so every client has an experience that is unique to their needs and personality.